- Current book projects:

 Movements and social change

-A second strand of my scholarship focuses on social movement challengers to state and corporate power, including labor, where I utilize a relational framework that attends to the interplay of historical conjunctures and transformative alliances.
+A second strand of my scholarship focuses on social movement challengers (including labor) to states and corporate power where I utilize a relational framework that attends to the interplay of historical conjunctures and transformative alliances.
 Since the completion of my first book in 2001, I have applied this framework to transnational movements and advocacy networks.

 In “NAFTA and Transnational Contention,” a chapter in Contentious Politics in North America (2009) former graduate student Tony Silvaggio and I argue that a transnational, quasi-permanent “alliance and conflict system” over international trade developed in North America.
 In the years following NAFTA’s passage major mobilizations against neoliberal trade institutions occurred in cities throughout each country of North America.
 In the U.S.A., sustained coalition activity over the period, as well as the expansion of U.S.-based transnational movement activities, serve as indicators of a quasi-permanent alliance system in the U.S.